Houry Gebeshian: 2011-present: International career for Armenia

 After four years of international hiatus, Gebeshian returned to international competition at the 2015 European Artistic Gymnastics Championships in April 2015, held in Montpellier, France.
-She qualified to the all-around final, finishing 19th overall with a score of 51.198.
+She qualified for the all-around final, finishing 19th overall with a score of 51.198.

-Gebeshian competed at the 2015 World Artistic Gymnastics Championships in Glasgow, Scotland and was qualified for the Olympics test events.
-Eventually on April 17 Gebeshian qualified for the 2016 Olympics, when she competed at the Olympics test events in Rio de Janeiro, Brazil.
+Gebeshian competed at the 2015 World Artistic Gymnastics Championships in Glasgow, Scotland, and qualified for the Olympics test events.
+On April 17, Gebeshian qualified for the 2016 Olympics when she competed at the Olympic test events in Rio de Janeiro, Brazil.
 Gebeshian represented Armenia at the Olympics competing at the artistic gymnastics event on 7 August 2016 in Rio de Janeiro, Brazil.

 Eponymous skill

 Gebeshian has an eponymous uneven bars mount listed in the Code of Points.

 Personal life

 Gebeshian graduated from the University of Iowa in 2011, with a bachelor's degree in athletic training.
-In 2012, she started her graduate education at Wake Forest School of Medicine, graduating in 2014 with a master's degree in medical science, and now practices as a physician assistant at the Cleveland Clinic in Cleveland, Ohio.
+In 2012, she started her graduate education at Wake Forest School of Medicine, graduating in 2014 with a master's degree in medical science and now practices as a physician assistant at University Hospitals Cleveland Medical Center in Cleveland, Ohio.
+She worked at Precision Choreography.

 She maintains dual citizenship of America and Armenia.